scality/Zenko/docs/Reference/object_operations/put_object_tagging.rst

 For tagging related restrictions related to characters and encodings, refer to `Tag
 Restrictions <http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/allocation-tag-restrictions.html>`__
-in the AWS Billing and Cost Management User Guide.
+in the *AWS Billing and Cost Management User Guide*.
 Note that S3 limits the maximum number of tags to 10 tags per object.

 To use this operation, you must have permission to perform the